improving-minnesota/react-workshop/labs/lab-05-forms.md

 > Notice that we are not actually implementing the save function.
 That is left for the component that uses this form to implement and pass it in as a prop.

 - Time to test the form.
-- For time's sake, we'll just test the functionality of the cancel button, because it will highlight some more coolness of **TestUtils**.
+- For time's sake, we'll just test the functionality of the cancel button.
+This will highlight some more coolness of **TestUtils**.

 - Open **client/src/components/employees.form.spec.js**.